dsfsi/covid19za/api/README.md

 - [x] Expose an endpoint to get all confirmed cases.
 - [x] Allow filtering by province on the confirmed cases endpoint.
+- [x] Expose an endpoint to get test timeline data.
 - [ ] Expose an endpoint to get all fatalities.
 - [ ] Expose an endpoint to get all available hospitals.
 - [ ] Allow filtering by province on the hospitals endpoint.